 When first starting, you need to learn at least two casts.
 Depending on which way the wind is blowing, you'll need to get comfortable with the line on either side of yourself while casting.
 Casting while the wind is pushing the line into your side can result in a hook in the back of your hat- all part of learning.

 For starters, we recommend learning the Snap-T and Double Spey casts.
 These casts are great building blocks for the foundation of your Spey fishing.
-If you really want to start right, learn to become comfortable with either hand in the top position.
+If you really want to start right, learn to become comfortable with either hand in the top casting position.
 If you make an effort to do this early on, you won't become as dominant with one hand or the other.

 As water temps and levels change throughout the year it is important to be versatile and continue to try different speeds and depths while swinging.
 In much of summer, you can get away with lightning-fast swings on a floating tip, while most Februarys you'll want a deeper/slower swing to give those cold fish (who don't always want to chase) a slightly better look.